-Expected revenues for the CDBG program include repayments for funding loaned to businesses that create job opportunities for Montanans of low- to moderate-income; program income funds may be loaned or granted for any eligible CDBG purpose under the Urgent Need, Slums and Blight, or Low and Moderate Income National Objectives.
+Expected revenues for the CDBG program include repayments for funding loaned to businesses that create job opportunities for Montanans of low- to moderate-income.
 Expected revenues for the HOME program include recaptured and program income funding generated by the First-Time Homebuyer Loan program.
 The State of Montana is unable to predict the amount of program income that will be received in any given plan year because the amount that will be earned is future revenue not yet receipted.